f5devcentral/f5-waap/csd/lab1.rst

 5. Configure Logging

- F5 XC Client Side Defense configures the "Alert Policy" and the "Alert Receiver" with the email address of the user who enables CSD but can be easily modified afterwards in *"Audit Logs & Alerts"*.
+ When you enable CSD, CSD automatically creates an Alert Receiver using the email address you entered for your account on Distributed Cloud Console.
+CSD also automatically creates an Alert Policy and adds a CSD alerts group to this policy.
+To ensure that you receive alerts when CSD detects suspicious activity, you need to verify your email on the Alert Receiver.
  Just modify the alert receiver email address accordingly if needed or use a different alert mechanism.

  .. image:: ../_static/csd-alert-receiver.png